 He also continued expanding his sculptural work, creating a series of white and chrome sculptures as well as others using brown paper bags, Plexiglas or aluminum foil.
 The Guggenheim gave Chamberlain his first retrospective exhibition in 1971, having several others in later years.
 He returned to automobile parts as his primary material in 1974, creating wall reliefs and freestanding sculptures in both small and monumental scales.
 While continuing in this direction, he also began working with still photography, an interest that continued as he proceeded with his career.

 Late PeriodBeginning in the 1980s, Chamberlain lived and worked in Sarasota, Florida, where he had more space to create ever-larger sculptures that expanded both vertically and horizontally.
-He later established a studio on Shelter Island, New York, where he lives and works today.
+He later established a studio on Shelter Island, New York.
 Continuing to sculpt primarily with welded metals, Chamberlain broadened his artistic output, using stainless steel and composing works from ribbon-like strips.
 While earlier works had incorporated the material's existing colors, later works featured added paint, often in bright colors and patterns.
-In addition to crumpling and crushing his media, Chamberlain has recently also begun integrating spiral shapes into his work.
+In addition to crumpling and crushing his media, Chamberlain also integrated spiral shapes into his work.
 He is currently represented by Pace Wildenstein in New York.

 LegacyFor the past six decades, Chamberlain has created highly innovative sculptural work that aligned him with the Abstract Expressionist painters, while also setting him apart in his embrace of three-dimensional space.
 His consistent use of color at a time when sculptors were only beginning to integrate such elements further set him apart as crucial to the development of post-war American art.
 Chamberlain has received numerous honors and awards for his work, which can be found in major collections worldwide.

 Below are John Chamberlain's major influences, and the people and ideas that he influenced in turn.